sararcasm/sarar.me/README.md

 ### Section Background Images

 The 'About Me' and 'Social Media' sections can have background images uploaded in `/images/`.

-HTML:
+They can optionally be positioned with `data-bg-position`, which modifies the [`background-position`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position) property.

 ```html
 <!-- About Me -->